The urban middle class, the rural folk and businessmen are all getting restive

 Dr Swamy replied to a volley of questions on a wide range of issues like black money, hawala, taxation, Rafale deal, real estate registration costs and politics with his characteristic humour and candour

-Dr Subramanian Swamy, arguably India's most fearless politician and a renowned economist gave was at his best while replying to a volley of questions from black money, taxation, hawala to politics.
+Dr Subramanian Swamy, arguably India's most fearless politician and a renowned economist was at his best while replying to a volley of questions ranging from black money, taxation, hawala to politics.
 A packed audience comprising eminent lawyers, chartered accountants, senior consultants and citizens saluted his courage to be ‘politically incorrect’ by giving him a spontaneous standing ovation.
 He was speaking at a seminar on the Black Money Bill organised by Moneylife Foundation in Mumbai.

 Here is a selection of questions from the audience and Dr Swamy’s replies.

 Anil Harish (eminent lawyer, investment and taxation expert): India historically has very high income tax rates and that was perhaps the time when maximum amount of money went out of the country for two reasons.
 One to avoid tax here, what you call as evade tax, and second because foreign exchange regulations were so tight.
 So historically, the money had been going outside India.
 If one were to go through the measures you have suggested, do you not think that it will take a very long time since other countries also have voluntary disclosure schemes such as US has Fbar scheme.
 They are able to get in a lot of money there, I know, because many persons in the US, consulted us and they disclosed and paid the tax.
 Do you think the method that you have suggested will be more effective and practical than a law such as this, in terms of time and in terms of quantum of money?
 Because all of us are interested in the money coming back.
 It is much better for the country.
 Yet we have to find a most practical way.